 A Journal About Your Job

-After a while, you can recognize patterns to see what works and what doesn’t.
+You can write the ideas you had, how you communicated them, and how your colleagues or your management reacted to them.
+After a while, you might recognize patterns to see what works and what doesn’t.
 It will increase your confidence and your value.

 A Journal About Your Decision Process

-Change Your Life to Lower Your Stress
+Changing Your Life to Lower Your Stress

 To summarize what we learned together: